tom-seddon/b2/doc/wip/copy_and_paste.md

 - `No translation` - characters are passed through as-is
 - `Translate £ only` - BBC ASCII 96 (`£`) will be converted to Unicode
   U+00A3 POUND SIGN
-- `Translate Mode 7 chars` - [convert chars so they resemble the Mode 7 character set](./mode_7_chars.md)
+- `Translate Mode 7 chars` - convert £ as above, and also [convert
+  chars so they resemble the Mode 7 character set](./mode_7_chars.md)

-When `Handle delete` is ticked (which is the default setting), the emulator will try to handle delete (ASCII 127) chars properly - this won't handle everything possible case, but it'll do the right thing for copying stuff that you're typing in at the BASIC prompt.
+When `Handle delete` is ticked (which is the default setting), the emulator will try to handle delete (ASCII 127) chars properly, by removing the deleted char from the copied data.
+This can't handle every possible case perfectly, but it'll do the right thing for copying stuff typed in at the BASIC prompt.

+(With `Handle delete` unticked, the copied data will include every character, plus any ASCII 127 chars.
+This typically isn't what you want - but, if it is, you can have it.)

 # Paste text

-Click `OSRDCH Paste` to paste text from the clipboard into BASIC, either at the BASIC prompt or after doing `AUTO`.
+Click `OSRDCH Paste` to paste text from the clipboard into BASIC, either at the BASIC prompt (if you're pasting in a program with line numbers, or a sequence of instructions), or after doing `AUTO` (if you're pasting in a program without line numbers).

 ![`Edit` > `OSRDCH Paste`](./generated/menu.edit.paste.png)